Skip to main content

 Traeger Ironwood 650 Pellet Grill

 The Traeger Ironwood 650 represents Traeger’s technology showcase.
-Super Smoke Mode generates maximum wood-fired flavor at lower temperatures.
-The insulated dual-wall construction maintains consistent heat even in cold weather, while the downdraft exhaust system ensures even smoke distribution.
-WiFIRE technology provides complete remote control, and the D2 controller delivers precision that competitors struggle to match.
+Super Smoke Mode generates maximum wood-fired flavor at lower temperatures, while the insulated dual-wall construction maintains consistent heat even in cold weather.

 See at Amazon